Arizona Suspended License Lawyer

 About Driver’s License Suspension in Arizona

 Arizona may choose to suspend or revoke a driver’s license for many reasons.
-Some common causes of suspension include driving under the influence, causing a collision with a pedestrian or bicyclist, failure to pay a traffic fine, letting your car insurance lapse, or being found guilty of a crime involving street racing, graffiti, firearms, alcohol, drugs, or endangerment.
-Many drivers face suspension after accumulating too many points on their license (12 or more in a 12-month period is grounds for suspension in AZ).
+Some common causes of suspension include reckless driving, driving, drunk driving, causing a collision with a pedestrian or bicyclist, failure to pay traffic violations, letting your car insurance lapse, or being found guilty of a crime involving street racing, graffiti, firearms, alcohol, drugs, or endangerment.
+Many drivers face suspension after accumulating too many points on their driving record (12 or more in a 12-month period is grounds for suspension in AZ).

-The Arizona Department of Motor Vehicles will notify you of the license suspension or revocation shortly after an infraction that demands this type of penalty.
+The Arizona Motor Vehicle Department will notify you of the license suspension or revocation shortly after an infraction that demands this type of penalty.
 A license suspension has a certain time period during which a driver cannot operate his or her vehicle.
 Revocation is a permanent withdrawal of a person’s driving privileges.
 Revocation will typically only occur after a certain number of infractions or convictions.
 License suspensions may last indefinitely until you comply with the requirements for reinstatement at an administrative hearing.

 Defenses We May Use for Driving on a Suspended License

 Driving on a suspended will create serious future issues that we term, “the snowball effect”.
-Once you enter into this revolving door of license suspensions and court fines, it is very difficult to break out of the cycle of constant issues.
+Once you enter into this revolving door of driver’s license suspensions and court fines, it is very difficult to break out of the cycle of constant issues.
 You must seek help.
-With the assistance of our traffic ticket lawyers, there is a good chance we will produce a result with relatively minor penalties.
-We may even be able to dismiss the prosecution’s case altogether, in certain circumstances.
+With the assistance of a Phoenix criminal defense lawyer, there is a good chance we will produce a result with relatively minor penalties.
+We may even be able to dismiss the prosecution’s case altogether and issue a license reinstatement in certain circumstances.

 Possible defenses for this crime include: